 After the performance, traffic in and out of the amphitheater, the Ford parking lot, and the parking structure can be congested.
 Why not walk around Vail and enjoy a late dinner or post-concert cocktails?
 Take a look at our featured Vail restaurants here.
 Bravo! recommends making dinner reservation for 8:15 or later, but please check your performance run time (in the program book, or on our website), for exact program timings.

 Q: Should I bring the kids?

 A: You know your children best, and you know how long they can usually sit and enjoy the music without becoming restless.
 Bravo!
 Vail welcomes kids, but some of our performances are more suitable for the little ones.
 Take a look at our Concert Experience for Kids section for preparation tips, at the concert tips, and suggested performances for kids.
-Lawn seats are a generally an ideal experience for families with more room to spread out a blanket and let the kids move to the music.
-Orchestra child lawn tickets are only $5!
-No kids on laps in the pavilion seats.
+Lawn seats are generally an ideal experience for families with more room to spread out on a blanket and let the kids move to the music.
+Child lawn tickets are only $5!
+Children are not permitted to sit on laps in the pavilion seats

 Additional Resources to guide you on your visit to Bravo!: